ans-hub/game_engine_sr/examples/02_matrix/README.md

 # Matrix transformation example

-This example shown loading model from ply file and making simple transformation with it using matrixes.
+This example shown loading model from ply file and making simple transformation with it using matrices.
 Cameras - uvn or based on Euler`s angles

 ## Usage:
 ```bash